open-quantum-safe/openssh/README.md

 env OPENSSL_SYS_DIR=<PATH_TO_OPENSSL> ./oqs-scripts/build_openssh.sh
 ```

-`OPENSSL_SYS_DIR` does not have to be specified if OpenSSL is present under `usr/`.
+`OPENSSL_SYS_DIR` does not have to be specified if OpenSSL is present under `/usr`.

 As not all tests in the stock regression suite pass, run `oqs-test/run_tests.sh` instead of simply executing `make tests` to ensure the build was successful.

 To execute a connection test with a randomly chosen key-exchange and signature algorithm, run `python3 oqs-test/try_connection.py`.
-If it is desired that all such combinations should be tested, run `python3 oqs-test/try_connection.py all`.
-Be aware that this test can take a long time due to the number of algorithm combinations available.
+If it is desired that each such combination be tested (exactly once), run `python3 oqs-test/try_connection.py all`.
+Be aware that the latter can take a long time due to the number of algorithm combinations available.

 ### Running OQS-OpenSSH